botlabs-gg/yagpdb/README.md

  - Redis
      + Defaults are fine

-First step is to set those up, and get them running.
+First step is to set those up and get them running.

 **Steps for building:**